chandrakantap/rjc-coding-challenge/README.md

 ### With more time

-- I would try to integrate the for with a payment gateway sandbox, like paypal etc.
+- I would try to integrate the app for payment with a payment gateway sandbox, like paypal etc.
-- We could integrate with publick api for currency conversion.
+- We could integrate with public api for currency conversion.
 - Will try to create a github-action to run the automated testcase.

 ### Assumptions